 At a distance of 57 km from Palitana and 74 km from Bhavnagar, Gopinath Beach is a beautiful beach situated near Gadhula village in Gujarat.
-Along the coast of the Gulf of Khambat, it is one of the popular beaches in Gujarat and among the must visit places near Palitana.
+Along the coast of the Gulf of Khambat, it is one of the popular beaches in Gujarat, and among the most scenic places to visit during Palitana trip.

-One can also visit 700 years old Gopnath Mahadev Temple situated near the beach.
-Set on the seashore, it is perhaps the only temple in India which hoists two color flags - a white flag denoting a Vishnu temple and a saffron flag representing a Shiva temple.
+One can also visit 700 years old Gopnath Mahadev Temple situated near the beach, among the major Palitana tourist places.
+Set on the seashore, it is perhaps the only temple in India that hoists two color flags - a white flag denoting a Vishnu temple and a saffron flag representing a Shiva temple.
 This Shiva temple is the place where the devotional poet Narsinh Mehta supposedly had his spiritual experience almost 500 years ago.